callezenwaka/syftbook/docs/about.rst

 Custom Templates
 ----------------

-The Sphinx Pythia Theme uses certain custom templates to define how the content in certain sections of the page will display.
+The OpenMined Syft Documentation uses certain custom templates to define how the content in certain sections of the page will display.
 For the links in the top navigation bar, the ``navbar-menu.html`` template is used.
 For how to define *banner* and *standalone* page layouts, the ``page-banner.html`` and the ``page-standalone.html`` templates are used.
 For footer content, the ``footer-logos.html``,